fibo7997/VIX-Advanced/README.md

 ## Overview
 This strategy leverages VIX price data and daily gamma exposure data to make trading decisions.
 Key features of the strategy include:

 1. Gamma Overlay: Adjusts position sizes based on gamma levels.
-High gamma readings indicate a greater potential influence of market makers, so position sizes are increased for shorts, when gamma is high.
+High gamma readings indicate a greater potential influence of market makers, so position sizes are increased for shorts (and reduced for longs), when gamma is high.
 When gamma is negative or low, we know we are in a unhedged market where more volatility is likely.
-So long vix signals will have more weight during high gamma, and shorts will have less weight.
+So long vix signals will have more weight during this scenario, and shorts will have less weight.

 2. Z-score Triggering: Uses moving Z-score of the VIX price to identify entry and exit points based on statistical deviations.